*Please take note of adjustments to job description below as they pertain to COVID-19.

 - Some familiarity with food systems and food access issues.

 - Valid driver’s license and willingness to drive large vehicles in the city.

 - Farming or gardening experience (preferred).

-- Familiarity with the City of Lynn (preferred).
+- Familiarity with the City of Boston (preferred).

 This is a full-time benefit eligible position.
 Compensation is commensurate with experience.

-Please send resume and cover letter via email to: [email protected] In the subject line, write your name and the position for which you are applying, eg: “Jordan Smith – Youth Development Specialist.”
+Please send resume, cover letter, and list of three references via email to: firstname.lastname@example.org.
+In the subject line, write your name and the position for which you are applying, eg: “Jordan Smith – Youth Development Specialist”.

 We will review all submissions, identify viable candidates and contact ONLY those individuals selected to continue in the search process.
 The position will be filled when the desired candidate is found.